MinBaeBae/FC-first_repo/README.md

 # FC-first_repo

+This project is to learn how to use git.

-#First Git related CLI exercise using VIM.
+##First Git related CLI exercise using VIM.

 -blah blah blah